General Undergraduate Student information

 1. Student Accommodation

 The university has limited spaces in the residences.
-Therefore, students are encouraged to apply timeously.
+Therefore, students are encouraged to apply on time.
 Accommodation is provided for students in various residences on campus in well-designed, comfortable rooms that ensure an optimum atmosphere where students can live and study.
-At the Turfloop Campus food services have been decentralised to various residences and students can select a food outlet they wish to use.
-Meals at Medunsa campus are prepared in an ultra-modern kitchen and served in a central cafeteria.

 NB!!
 Admission into an academic programme does not automatically mean a successful admission into any of the university residences.
 An application for accommodation must be submitted separately to the Residence / Housing Administration.

 - University of Limpopo

 The Campus offers ample opportunities for the practice of sports and participation in cultural activities.
 All popular sporting activities are catered for.
 Various, clubs, religious and cultural societies exist, enabling students to exercise both body and mind.

 - Student Health Service Centre is located next to the pedestrian Gate number 2.

 - Students are able to have most of their needs dealt with by the Health Service but are referred to the hospital if more specialised attention is needed.

 - Nursing sisters are available daily from 08:00 to 15:30 to assist students and to make appointments for them to see a doctor.

 - A doctor is available and could be consulted by appointment.